jpswade/jpswade.github.io/_posts/2015-05-01-how-we-build-randles-responsive-website.md

 While developing the plan I had looked at a number of Content Management Systems including Concrete5, Drupal, Wordpress, ExpressionEngine, Plone, Magento.

-The most obvious choice was WordPress as I&#8217;d been using it for about a decade, it&#8217;s PHP based (a language I&#8217;ve been using even longer), Google loves it and it&#8217;s easy for users to manage content.
+The most obvious choice was WordPress as I'd been using it for about a decade, it's PHP based (a language I've been using even longer), Google loves it and it's easy for users to manage content.

 **Implementation**